Is Technology Limiting Creativity? (oh, the irony)

 Putting limits on creativity is one of the best ways to boost creativity.

-The idea that technology is limiting creativity is an ironic idea.
-Because by limiting yourself with/by something, you inherently boost your creativity.
+The idea that technology is limiting creativity is ironic.
+Because limits inherently boost creativity.

-It forces outside of the box thinking and innovation.
-When we’re backed into a corner, we always find a way out (creatively speaking).
+Limits force outside-the-box thinking and innovation.
+When we’re backed into a corner, we find interesting (novel) ways out.

 Most problems or limitations have more than one solution.

-There’s even research and plenty of examples to back up this artistic situation.
+There’s even research and plenty of examples to back this up:

 • Green Eggs and Ham was written with the challenge of using only 50 words